CodeMountainOJ/CodeMountain/README.md

   <img alt="Server API Tests Status Badge" src="https://github.com/CodeMountainOJ/CodeMountain/actions/workflows/server_api_test.yml/badge.svg" />
 </p>

+I've lost my interest in web stuff.
+And I can not continue this project anymore.
+So it's archived.

 ## Why?

 We are creating this online judge to learn more about technologies.
 Also to provide a better experience to the user for free and provide the ability to customize to the end user.
 This online judge will be created with performance and reliability on mind.